 UNE alumni can enjoy ongoing professional development, updates and refreshers on qualifications, and the chance to support future generations of students by being practitioners in current course delivery or acting as mentors to existing students.
 When children collaborate in an environment supportive of unrestricted play, powerful neurological gains are made.

 The learning starts early at UNE.
 Yarm Gwanga offers on-campus early childhood education for the children of staff, students and community members.
-The children at Yarm Gwanga will be lucky to have the Boilerhouse within their view every day and will be regular visitors when it opens in 2022.
+The children at Yarm Gwanga will be lucky to have the Boilerhouse within their view every day and will be regular visitors when it opens.
 Click here to view their website and find out more.